Current Students

 Student Academic Honesty Violation Procedures

-• The Dean of USG eCampus will render the final decision taking all relevant factors into consideration.
+5. The Dean of USG eCampus will render the final decision, taking all relevant factors into consideration.
+After the Dean’s decision is submitted the student will receive an email notification from SEADS

 Final judgment on all appeals rests with the student’s home institution.
-If the student wishes to continue his/her appeal beyond the decision of the USG eCampus Dean, the student must appeal directly to the university PROVOST at his/her home institution, following local procedure, within seven (7) calendar days of being notified of the USG eCampus Dean’s decision.
+If the student wishes to continue his/her appeal beyond the decision of the Dean of USG eCampus, the student must appeal directly to the university provost at their home institution, following the home institution's procedures, within seven (7) calendar days of being notified of the decision by the Dean of USG eCampus.

 Grade Appeals